 Good News For Snow Leopards, Bad News For Ash Trees

 Snow leopards are no longer endangered, according to the global authority for assessing risks to species.
-However, authority says the situation is looking dire for five species of ash tree, now listed as "Critically Endangered."
+However, the situation is looking dire for five species of ash tree, now listed as critically endangered.

 The International Union for Conservation of Nature announced the changes to its Red List on Thursday.